 - Cross Blast Type – air blast is directed at right angles to the arc path.

 - Radial Blast Type – air blast is directed radially.

 Let’s look into the working of an axial blast circuit breaker under normal condition and faulty condition.

 Under Normal Condition

 When a fault occurs a tripping impulse is produced which causes the opening of the air valve.

 Since the air valve connects the air reservoir and the arcing chamber, a high-pressure air enters the arcing chamber.
 This air pushes away the moving contact against the spring pressure.

 The moving contact is separated and an arc is struck.
 At the same time, high-pressure air blast flows along the arc and takes away the ionized gases along with it.
 Consequently, the arc is extinguished and the current flow is interrupted.

 - The contact separation required for arc extinction is very small generally (1.75 or so ).

 - This small gap may sometimes inadequate clearance for the normal service voltage.
-Therefore an isolating switch is included as a part of this CB.
+Therefore an isolating switch is included as a part of this Circuit Breaker.